matt-42/lithium/libraries/http_backend/README.md

 =================================

 This library goal is to ease the development of HTTP APIs without compromising on performance.
+Coroutines (based on epoll and boost::context) are used to provide a asynchronous execution without impacting the ease of use : Only few threads can serve thousands of clients.

+All the communication asynchronous : client <-> server communication and also server <-> database (except SQLite which does not use the network).

 # Main features
   - Custom aync input/output engine based on epoll
-  - Mysql (asyncronous) / Sqlite (sync) connectors and ORMs
+  - PostgreSQL (async), Mysql (async), Sqlite (sync) connectors and ORMs.
   - Static file serving
   - Pipelining